Reviews You Can Rely On

 Stability

-The Asics Gel-Kayano 30 provides the best support and stability in the test.
-It utilizes a wide platform to provide inherent stability and uses geometry rather than medial posting to keep your foot moving forward.
-It's also well cushioned, although our testers who land heel-midfoot found the cushioning more comfortable than those who land mid-forefoot.
+As a rule of thumb, most max-cushioned shoes aren't a great stability option.
+However, the Asics Gel-Kayano 31 provides the best support and stability in the test.
+It utilizes a wide platform to provide inherent stability and uses geometry rather than uncomfortable medial posting to keep your foot moving forward.
+It's also well cushioned, although our testers who land heel-midfoot found the cushioning to be better than those who land mid-forefoot.

 running shoes men - the wide base of the kayano provides for great inherent stability...